 Both Ray and Trent Innes, Xero Australia’s Managing Director, asked “How can you serve a diverse customer base if you don’t have diversity internally?”

 Trent Innes mentioned the early days of car airbags, where the product was saving the lives of men, but not women.
 “The product was never tested on women,” he noted.
+So for those who have victims of car accidents, they can seek out professionals like the ones on this website.

 This, Innes said, is why diversity shouldn’t be about ticking a box from a whole-of-organisation perspective, but understanding that diversity needs to occur on a team-by-team level.